skitto0307/AspNetCoreSQLAngularCitizenComplaintsApp/README.md

 - Data
     - SQL Server - Change the connection string in appsettings
     - LocalDb - SqlLocalDB.exe start if not already running
-- Run `dotnet run` to start the API
+- Run `dotnet run` to or in VS run under CitizenComplaints (not IIS Express) to start the API

 Application
 - Run `npm install` to install app dependencies